Knowing how to properly perform a fitness test in order to obtain an accurate result is crucial in determining your intensity zones

 - Ensure that you are well-hydrated and rested before conducting the test.

 - Always begin with a proper warm-up of at least 10 minutes, including some short ramp-ups that shoot up the heart rate momentarily, with ample recoveries in between.
 Keep your warm-up routine the same for every test.

 - If using a smart trainer, be sure to turn off the ERG mode while testing so you are free to shift gears as needed.

 - Take note of your testing dates and keep them six to eight weeks apart to allow enough time for significant training adaptation.

-As mentioned earlier, build phase training begins next week so more on that when you read from me again after the holidays.
+As mentioned earlier, build phase training begins next week.
 For any training-related questions, feedback, or suggestions, please drop me a note on the comments section below or e-mail directly at [email protected].
 As always, I’d be more than happy to help.
 Train smart and all the best in 2019!

 Download the build phase training program here.